Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-66-unbowed.md

 Julian laughed slightly.
 "It’s... a long story.
 Maybe you’ll meet her and she can tell you someday."

 "So.
-Now that you have time to eat, look around, be here and *know* it…" Yan Given-Man swept a long arm around, indicating everything around them.
+Now that you have time to eat, look around, be here and *know* it..."
+Yan Given-Man swept a long arm around, indicating everything around them.
 "You like it?"

-"I think it’s…" Uku sighed heavily.
+"I think it’s..."
+Uku sighed heavily.
 She wanted to say *‘paradise’* but frankly she’d done enough blaspheming lately. "...We’ll never be able to repay a gift like this."

 "Feh."
 Yan made a dismissively friendly sort of noise.
 "You say that now.
 We see when you heal, grow *strong* again.
 Maybe, we have much learnings to share!"